Removing tiles from walls is a task that most homeowners hate, but it can be done quickly with the right equipment.

 If you have an electric drill, use a jigsaw for cutting tiles that are too large for your hand tool to handle.

 Removing tiles from walls is a little different from removing tiles from floors.
-The removal process for tile on walls is much more labour intensive, but the results are well worth it.
+The removal process for tile on walls is much more labour-intensive, but the results are well worth it.

-For thicker walls, use an electric drill and drill bits that match up with the thickness of your wall.
+For thicker walls, use an electric drill and drill bits that match the thickness of your wall.
 You can also use a wood chisel or hammer to remove tiles from walls.
 You can also use a flat-head screwdriver or pry bar to loosen the tile from the wall baseboards to remove it more easily.

 If you use a pry bar to remove tiles from the wall, you can buy a piece of wood with a handle.
 It will help you lift the tile without damaging it.
 Use a pry bar to break through the wall above the tile so you can remove it with your hands.
 If you don’t have access to a pry bar, use something like a hammer and chisel instead.

-Removing Grout while Removing Tiles From Wall
+Removing Grout while Removing Tiles From the Wall

 To remove tiles from the wall, you must remove grout around it.
 You can use a grout cutter to cut around the baseboard.
 You can use a grout cutter to cut around the baseboard.
 Use an electric hand sander or jigsaw if you have access to a saw, or rent one from your local hardware store.
 Be sure to wear eye protection and good ventilation.